Chinese cybersecurity company accuses CIA of 11-year-long hacking campaign

 The United States - like China and other world powers - rarely comments when accused of cyberespionage.
 There has, however, long been evidence in the public domain - released by former NSA contractor Edward Snowden, in the U.S. case, or by U.S. prosecutors and private cybersecurity firms, in China’s case - that both countries hack their opponents.

 The allegations leveled against Beijing by U.S. companies have for years been laid out in lengthy, data-heavy reports.
-More recently, Chinese companies have begun doing the same with respect to other foreign hacking groups, including some that they say operate from U.S. soil.
+More recently, Chinese companies have begun doing the same with respect to other foreign hacking groups.

-Last September, for example, another Chinese antivirus firm, Qi-Anxin, published a report here that accused the CIA of hacking.
-Like Qihoo, it too said it had found evidence that American spies had targeted the domestic aviation sector.
-Also like Qihoo, Qi-Anxin's researchers based their conclusions on the CIA software tools made public by WikiLeaks.
+The timing of Qihoo’s most recent publication could be related to last month’s indictment of four Chinese military hackers over a massive breach at U.S. credit reporting agency Equifax, said Adam Segal, who studies China and cybersecurity issues at the Council on Foreign Relations in New York.

-In its blog post, Qihoo said that the CIA’s alleged focus on the aviation sector could be intended to help it track real-time air passenger information, including “important figures’ travel itinerary.”
+He said outing CIA operations publicly could be a way of sending a message to Washington - while at the same time burnishing Qihoo’s reputation.

 U.S. prosecutors have accused a disgruntled CIA coder, Joshua Schulte, of handing the digital espionage arsenal to WikiLeaks as revenge for a series of professional setbacks, calling the leak “instantly devastating.”